Granite State Promise

-If the past year has taught us anything, it’s that the Granite State is well loved by those who visit and those who live here.
+If the pandemic has taught us anything, it’s that the Granite State is well loved by those who visit and those who live here.
 With all that love for the 603, comes a need to protect it.
 To protect our wide open spaces and natural resources by practicing Leave No Trace.

 To preserve and respect our charming country villages, bustling cities, inspiring settings, distinctive attractions, and of course our people.
 We believe this is a shared responsibility; we all play a role in preserving the state we love.

 Join us in showing how much we appreciate the Granite State by making a commitment to care for it.
 Together, we can make New Hampshire a better place now and for generations to come.

 Whether you're adventuring in the outdoors or exploring our quaint towns and bustling cities, there are ways you can protect, respect, and preserve New Hampshire.
 Click through below to learn more.

 There are many factors that can affect your trip to NH.
 Research the places you plan to discover for reservation and parking requirements.
 Be prepared to follow pandemic guidelines wherever you stay and so that there are no surprises when you arrive.

 Rules and regulations are put in place for everyone’s health and well-being, as well as to protect parks, facilities, attractions and the outdoors.
 Be understanding and flexible, as things may change from time to time.

 We are so excited for you to visit New Hampshire and make memories with family and friends.
 Here’s our simple ask: Respect each other, each other’s property, and the environment while you’re here.